sivsnkr/CED17I026_endsem/README.md

-# A C program to capture the key strokes of capital letters
+# a C program to capture the key strokes of capital letters

 ## commands to regenerate the screeshot
 * make